-- count each member present at the meeting (if a member also holds a proxy, that member is only counted once) - if rule 4.12 allows a non-member to hold a proxy for a member, count each non-member present at the meeting holding a proxy (if the non-member proxy holder holds more than one proxy, the non-member is only counted once) - if rule 4.12 allows proxies and a member has appointed more than one proxy and each of those proxy holders are at the meeting, count only one of them - if rule 4.12 allows proxies and a member has appointed one or more proxies and the member is also present at the meeting, do not count the member's proxy holders.
+- count each member present at the meeting (if a member also holds a proxy, that member is only counted once). - if rule 4.13 allows proxies and a member has appointed more than one proxy and each of those proxy holders are at the meeting, count only one of them. - if rule 4.13 allows proxies and a member has appointed one or more proxies and the member is also present at the meeting, do not count the member's proxy holders.

-4.8 Chairing general meetings and AGMs
+4.9 Chairing general meetings and AGMs